A Bible Study

 We are Not Fit to Live in the Kingdom of God.

 Have you ever had someone move into your neighbourhood who didn’t belong there?
 Several years ago, a generous man bought a house in Port Talbot.
-He didn’t buy it to live in, but to rent it and became a landlord.
+He didn’t buy it to live in; he bought it to rent and became a landlord.
 He wanted to show his generosity by renting that lovely house to someone down on their luck.
 Sounds good.
 Who could argue with that?
-So, the landlord rented the house to a family who were down on thier luck.
+So, the landlord rented the house to a family who were down on their luck.
 He wanted to help them, but there were some rules.

 For a low rent, the new tenants agreed they couldn’t keep pets, smoke on the property, or have loud parties.
 Yet, they broke all the agreements.
 They kept two Dobermans in their garden.
 The dogs barked at everything that moved, day and night.
 And there were late-night parties.
 Those parties were fuelled with booze and who knows what else.
 The poor neighbour couldn’t sleep due to the loud party noises.

 The neighbours tried to talk to the new tenants in a reasonable manner, but to no avail.
 They contacted the landlord, but nothing changed.
 Exhaustion and frustration led the neighbours to take action.
 Out of desperation, they contacted the authorities.
-This happened many times, but things did not change.
-The new tenants continued to hold parties and the dogs kept barking.
+This happened many times, but nothing changed.
+The new tenants continued to hold parties, and the dogs kept barking.

 more than once.
 But then came the clincher.
 The landlord finally faced reality.
 He evicted them for non-payment of rent.
 When the landlord took possession of the house, he was shocked!
-He saw that those people had caused a lot of damage.
+He saw that those people had caused significant damage.
 Even more of a shock was that the repairs would cost him several thousand pounds.

 The problem was that the new tenant lacked the character to live in that house.
 They didn’t appreciate or respect their home, neighbours, or even themselves.

 I hate to sound like that, but it’s true.
-I don’t know where they should live or are fit to live, but it wasn’t in a family-oriented, quiet neighborhood.
+I don’t know where they should live or are fit to live, but it wasn’t in a family-oriented, quiet neighbourhood.

 So, my point is here that we are not fit to live in the kingdom of God.
 Isaiah 6:5 knew he was not fit to live in the kingdom of God.